One of the questions asked by potential buyers ofa heat pump installationis about the noise level.

 The municipality or canton refers to him to decide whether the installation is up to standard.

 This form is based on :

 - The data of the heat pump

-- The location of the heat pump (straight front, corner front, etc.)
+- Where the heat pump is installed (straight facade, corner facade, etc.)

-- The distance from the noise source to the nearest living space of the neighbors
+- Distance from noise source to nearest neighbor's living space

 - And applies various correction coefficients to take into account the worst case.

 Its result defines whether the machine is acceptable.

 In residential area, the value not to be exceeded is generally 45dBAto ensure the tranquility of your home.